vardecab/umbrella/README.md

 ## How to use

 Click [here](https://vardecab.github.io/umbrella/umbrella.html).
-For now it shows temperature, wind speed, sunrise & sunset, what to wear, air quality <del>and overall description of the conditions</del>.
+For now it shows temperature, air pressure, wind speed, sunrise & sunset, what to wear, air quality.
 Location is saved in the 🍪s for 30 days.
 If you want to change the location, click on 🌍.
 If you want to geolocate yourself (GPS/IP), click on 📍.

 ## Roadmap